IHP-GmbH/IHP-Open-DesignLib/docs/source/index.rst

 **IHP-Open-DesignLib**  is repository, which contains open source IC designs using IHP SG13G2 BiCMOS processs.
 It is also a central point for design fabrication under the concept of IHP Free MPW runs funded by a public German project `FMD-QNC (16ME083) <https://www.elektronikforschung.de/projekte/fmd-qnc>`_.
-Project funds can be used exclusively to produce chip designs for non-economic activities, such as university education, research projects, and others.
+Project funds can be used exclusively to produce chip designs for non economic activities, such as university education, research projects, and others.
 In the project, a continuation for the provision of free area for the open source community is to be worked out.

 +-------------------------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+